eratosthenesia/lispc/README.md

 ### The `%` notation
 Exactly the same as above, but the first letter is not capitalized.
 Viz., `(%this is a test)` turns out to be `thisIsATest`.

+### CamelCase

+If you really want camelcase and don't want to type parentheses in every time, you can use `=this-is-camelcase` and `-this-is-camelcase` almost anywhere to compile to `ThisIsCamelcase` and `thisIsCamelcase` respectively.
+So you can do something like `(-desert-oasis =camel-train -camel-same)` and expect it to compile to `CamelTrain desertOasis = camel_same`.

 ### Thing Names